threefoldtecharchive/0-templates/templates/block_creator/README.md

 - `apiPort`: api port (default 23110)
 - `container`: reference to the container running the tfchain daemon and client.
 - `node`: reference to the node running the tfchain container
-- `nodeMountPoint`: the node mountpoint that will be mounted at containerMountPoint.
-- `containerMountPoint`: the container destination where hostMountPoint will be mounted.
-- `walletSeed`: wallet's primary seed
+- `walletSeed`: wallet's primary seed, should be set at start
-- `walletPassphrase`: wallet passphrase
+- `walletPassphrase`: wallet passphrase, should be set at start

 ### Actions